 Kucoin perpetual maker fee starts at 0.02% and the taker fee starts at 0.06%.

 You can pay lower Kucoin perpetual fees by

 - Hold the Kucoin token

 - 100x leverage available for Bitcoin BTC and Ethereum ETH perpetuals

 - Not as many listed perpetual contracts as other crypto exchanges

 - Not as good trading volume as some other crypto exchanges

 Bybit is a great place to trade Bitcoin BTC and other crypto perpetual contracts with a leverage up to 20x.

-Here, you get the exchange with the 3rd most trading volume for crypto derivative markets and the 6th crypti trading site with regards to the number of listed perpetual contracts,
+Here, you get the exchange with the 3rd most trading volume for crypto derivative markets and the 6th crypto trading site regarding the number of listed perpetual contracts.